o19s/ubi-website/docs/index.md

 UBI is a data standard along with a collection of tools and search engine plugins created with the goal of helping search engineers develop a better understanding of the behaviors of users.

+## Reference Implementation

-A full reference implemtentation using OpenSearch is available at [chorus-opensearch-edition](https://github.com/o19s/chorus-opensearch-edition).
+A full reference implementation using OpenSearch is available at [chorus-opensearch-edition](https://github.com/o19s/chorus-opensearch-edition).